iterative/terraform-provider-iterative/docs/guides/getting-started.md

 In an empty directory:

-1. Create a directory named `results` to save the task `script`'s results.
+1. Create a directory named `shared` to store input data and output artifacts.
 2. Create a file named `main.tf` with the following contents:

 ```hcl